 When staying at a hotel in Jasper National Park, you’ll notice strict fire safety protocols designed to prevent disasters.

-Hotels require you to familiarize yourself with evacuation routes and emergency exits, clearly marked throughout the building.
-Smoke detectors and sprinkler systems are regularly tested to guarantee they function properly, and staff conduct fire drills to keep everyone prepared.
+Hotels require you to familiarize yourself with evacuation routes and emergency exits.
+These are clearly marked throughout the building.
+Smoke detectors and sprinkler systems are regularly tested to guarantee they function properly.
+Staff conduct fire drills to keep everyone prepared.

-You’ll find fire extinguishers placed conveniently in public areas and guest rooms, ready for quick use if needed.
-Electrical systems undergo routine inspections to reduce fire risks, and smoking is restricted to designated outdoor areas to prevent accidental fires.
+You’ll find fire extinguishers placed conveniently in public areas and guest rooms.
+They are ready for quick use if needed.
+Electrical systems undergo routine inspections to reduce fire risks.
+Smoking is restricted to designated outdoor areas to prevent accidental fires.

-These measures work together to keep you safe, showing how seriously Jasper National Park hotels take fire prevention to protect guests and the natural environment.
+These measures work together to keep you safe.
+They show how seriously Jasper National Park hotels take fire prevention to protect guests and the natural environment.

 Building Material Standards